 When the contract is ready for signature, the contract must be completed before the Sign option is available.

-DocJuris Arbiter also natively integrates with Adobe Sign.
+DocJuris Arbiter also integrates with Adobe Sign through our Microsoft 365 integration.
 Since completed contracts are downloaded as a clean PDF document, the completed PDF contract can then be opened in Adobe and signatures can proceed.